Powered by MOMENTUM MEDIA

 “Most in the minor parties would side with the opposition and it then becomes a discussion and debate with the independent senators on whether they agree with the bill in its current form,” he said.

 “There is only a finite number of sitting days left and then we move into next year.
-It’s already been stated that the latest possible federal election date will 17 May 2025, which means there will be a dissolution of Parliament in March and this year Parliament did not resume sitting until March,” Dunn said.
+It’s already been stated that the latest possible federal election date will be 17 May 2025, which means there will be a dissolution of Parliament in March and this year Parliament did not resume sitting until March,” Dunn said.

 “It would be a bit like the stage three tax cuts.
 Yes, it can become law if you control both houses of Parliament, but it would be difficult to get through any changes if you don’t,” he said.

-“And you can argue that with the way things are going there will be more independents and minor parties so any potential change will be harder to make.”
+“And you can argue that with the way things are going, there will be more independents and minor parties so any potential change will be harder to make.”

 You need to be a member to post comments.
 Become a member for free today!